suuri-kyudai/Generating-Dataset-for-NIDS/README.md

 3. Replay and get alerts from NIDS
 4. Generate per-session labeled datasets with `mk_oss_data.py`
 5. Generates per-packet labeled datasets with `mk_by_packet.py`
-6. We publish the dataset of the result processed by us based on CICIDS 2018.
+6. We publish the dataset of the result processed by us based on CICIDS 2018 (`binary.zip` and `multi.zip`)

 If you find this work useful, please cite our paper.
 ```